juno-v/Memory/README.md

 # Live Demo Website
 You can demo the application here: https://desolate-reaches-32477.herokuapp.com/#/home <br/>
-*(without Amazon Web Services image upload functionality. scroll further for information how to use AWS image upload in the project)*
+*(this repo and deployment does NOT have Amazon Web Services image upload functionality. scroll further for information how to use AWS image upload in the project)*

 Username: juno
 Password: juno